 So here I am.
 The relentless researcher behind this site.
 My name is Kimberly Hayden.
 My research on Private Daniel H. Otis and his family began at my home in Dallas, Texas (in December 2018) after a very vivid dream and chance encounter.
 What followed in the coming months was a series of serendipitous events that led my family and I to Middletown in April 2019, where I continued my research on Daniel Otis and his family.

-Middletown, Connecticut is now my home, and I live in a lovely 1900 vintage-house with my husband, and son.
+Middletown, Connecticut is now my home, and I live in a lovely 1900 vintage-house with my family.

 I've been a Civil War Nerd since a young girl, with my passion being the personal stories and accounts of the "common soldier."
 My 2-times, great-grandfather, William Henry Hayden, was a full-blooded Irishman, and Marine, who served from April 1859 to June 1865.
 He finished out his service aboard the sloop-of-war, USS Constellation, which is the only Civil War-era vessel still afloat, and now permanently docked at Baltimore’s Inner Harbor.